ParadoxEpoch/ParadoxEpoch/README.md

 I'm available for hire.
 Feel free to get in touch with me on [X (Twitter)](https://twitter.com/ParadoxEpoch/) or [LinkedIn](https://www.linkedin.com/in/tristangauci/).

+I have a portfolio site showing off some of my projects at [gauci.xyz](https://gauci.xyz).

 I also have a profile on [CodePen](https://codepen.com/paradoxepoch) with UI components and other small tidbits that I've worked on.
 For my bigger projects, check out the *experience* page on my LinkedIn profile or the pinned repositories below.

 ---